mcrollin/Drivecast/README.md

 ## External tools and libraries

 For external library management, we rely on CocoaPods.
-If you are not familiar with the process, please refer to the (https://cocoapods.org/ "documentation"):
+If you are not familiar with the process, please refer to the [cocoapods documentation](https://cocoapods.org):

 - [Alamofire](https://github.com/Alamofire/Alamofire)
 - [AngleGradientLayer](https://github.com/paiv/AngleGradientLayer)